cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 ✨  Success
 ```

-Since `--namespace-id` is always unique (unlike binding names), you don't need to pass environment variables for them (they will be unused).
+Since `--namespace-id` is always unique (unlike binding names), you don’t need to pass environment variables for them (they will be unused).

 There are way more helpful Wrangler subcommands for interacting with Workers KV, like ones for bulk uploads and deletes--check them out below!